 - HVAC systems will be inspected and tested regularly to confirm they operate properly. - Ventilation systems will be maintained "on" when buildings are in use and as long as possible over a 24-hour period. - HVAC filters are being upgraded to a MERV 13 rating or as high as possible provided the unit is able to operate safely.
-The filters will be inspected and changed at least quarterly. - HVAC systems will be set to maximize indoor/outdoor air exchanges unless outdoor conditions (recent fire, high outdoor temperature, humidity, and pollen levels) make this inappropriate. - Doors and windows are kept open during the school day when feasible and outdoor conditions make this appropriate. - Outdoor instruction will be used when feasible and where safety conditions and physical space allow. - If the HVAC system is not operational, then additional ventilation should be provided with the use of fans or classes can be relocated until repairs are completed. - The COVID-19 isolation areas should be outdoors to maximize ventilation and minimize exposures to COVID-19 infection when feasible.
+The filters will be inspected monthly and changed at least quarterly. - HVAC systems will be set to maximize indoor/outdoor air exchanges unless outdoor conditions (recent fire, high outdoor temperature, humidity, and pollen levels) make this inappropriate. - Doors and windows are kept open during the school day when feasible and outdoor conditions make this appropriate.
+Existing fire codes requiring closure of fire-rated doors must be adhered to. - Outdoor instruction will be used when feasible and where safety conditions and physical space allow. - If the HVAC system is not operational, then additional ventilation should be provided with the use of fans or classes can be relocated until repairs are completed. - The COVID-19 isolation areas should be outdoors to maximize ventilation and minimize exposures to COVID-19 infection when feasible.
 Under no circumstances should an isolation or quarantine area be in a room without a functioning HVAC system.